Are we ready to abandon mechanical cooling in the data center?

 This level of performance is new to purely indirect evaporative cooling, requiring advanced multi-staged thermodynamics—like our unique, patented and revolutionary cooling technology, the Maisotsenko Cycle—that are not limited to the wet bulb approach of wheels and towers and are capable of generating temperatures near ambient dew point.

-The good news is that Coolerado Corporation has made these systems commercially available and deployed throughout the world for many years.
+The good news is that Coolerado has made these systems commercially available and deployed throughout the world for many years.

 Regarding the observation that data center cooling set points should accommodate their weakest legacy components—that’s similar to setting your home thermostats at 35F so you can store raw meat on the kitchen counter.
 Thankfully, we’ve all discovered a strategy that isn’t so wasteful.